MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 This area is where the networking configuration begins.

-> This may be a good time to go make a tea ☕ and grab a snack 🥐.
+> This may be a good time to go make a tea ☕ and grab a snack.

 We are starting to shape where our traffic can and cannot go.